[Ed’s note: This article was originally published in August 2014 and updated in August 2021 ]

 12. We are Masters of Our Own Destiny – August 31st

 “We are now masters of our own destiny.”
 You can almost still hear the optimism in those words.

 13. People used to write ballads in the newspaper – August 31st

 We thought this was cute in a old-timey sorta way.
 Nobody writes ballads anymore.

 14. And at long last…..

 By now, you may have noticed that most of the articles we’ve selected in regards to reports leading up to Merdeka are from Berita Harian.
 This isn’t an intentional choice, but because Berita Harian reported on it way more than the Malay Mail did.
 We figure it’s probably due to the audience each newspaper caters towards, with the Malay Mail targeting expats and Berita Harian’s target audience being locals.
 There was definitely a more pro-British vibe coming from the Malay Mail as well.

 Reading these old editions, we’ve come across many things which caught our eye such as advertisements and even the reporting language back in the day.
 While we couldn’t really include those here, we could include them in future articles *hint hint*

-Oh, and do give some love to our National Library.
+So what we’re trying to say is, give some love to our National Library when you can.
 They really aren’t used to people staying in till closing time.